dvgniele/Pathfinder/README.md

 Pathfinder
 ==========

-> A little python project using the pygame module.
-A little pathfinding visualizer.
+> A Python pathfinding visualizer for algorithms such as Dijkstra and A*.
+Includes drawing, save and load features.

 Table of Contents
 =================